-Since we are going to apply the adhesive side of the vinyl to the back of the glass, you’ll want to select “Mirror” image by clicking on the button beside the word Mirror on the left hand side of the screen.
+Since we are going to apply the adhesive side of the vinyl to the back of the glass, you’ll want to select the “Mirror” image by clicking on the button beside the word Mirror on the left-hand side of the screen.
 The grayed button will turn green to indicate Mirror image has been selected.

 Then simply click on Continue.

 You’ll be prompted to select your device from the Select Cricut device drop-down menu.
 Select your device.

 Design Space will then attempt to connect to your Cricut machine.